What does the Accredited Embedded Network Manager do?

-The ENM acts as the Local Network Service Provider (LNSP) for ‘On-Market’ customers, and, as such, requires site-specific information to be maintained.
+The ENM acts as the Local Network Service Provider (LNSP) for ‘On-Market’ customers and, as such, requires site-specific information to be maintained.
 Information that must be maintained for each Embedded Network includes the type and configuration of metering installations, relevant Embedded Network wiring information, Distribution Loss Factors (DLF), Transmission Node Identity (TNI), and all correspondence with persons.
-The maintained information will be utilised to support customers that wish to become ‘On-Market’, as well as assisting AEMO with the settlement process.
+This maintained information is utilised to support customers that wish to become ‘On-Market’, as well as assisting AEMO with the settlement process.

 The ENM’s obligations are set out within AEMO’s Service Level Procedure – Embedded Network Manager.